 When school’s out for summer and the initial euphoria eventually wears off, children can quickly grow bored.
 Too much freedom is, ironically, hard on your youngest children, who thrive on the routine the preschool and regular caretakers provide.

 Fortunately, you can add some fun summer activities to your daily life that will keep your little ones entertained.
-Who knows?
-You might even develop a new summer tradition that your family looks forward to every year.
-Try these ideas to get started.
+Who knows, you might even develop a new summer tradition that your family looks forward to every year.

 Children love to try on a little responsibility, but if your child isn’t ready for a pet, try a plant instead.
 Planting pole beans is an easy task, since the seeds are large enough for small hands to handle easily.
 To make the project even more fun, use bamboo poles to form a teepee that’s large enough for your child to play in.
 As the beans grow up the poles, your child will enjoy curling up in this shady hideaway.